 Her painting maintains a spirited dialogue with a rich and varied tradition, in particular with her revered forerunners Bonnard, Vuillard, Braque, Fairweather and Cossington-Smith.
 Yet perhaps the most crucial factor which lends the most distinctive character to her paintings is the spirit of the Australian bush: since 1970, Cummings has occupied a home and studio in an artists’ colony in Wedderburn, overlooking a steep, heavily wooded gully nearby the Georges River, south of Sydney.
 An avid and repeated visitor to remote areas of Australia, Cummings has been traversing the country since the 1980s.
 She has spent regular periods in the Flinders Ranges, visiting Arkaroola, the Gammon Ranges and their surroundings.
 Her painting excursions have encompassed Lake Mungo, The Kimberleys, Elcho Island (as an invited guest of the Indigenous community), Menindee, West MacDonnell Ranges, Fowlers Gap, the Monaro and Currumbin in Queensland.

-rom Drill Hall Gallery, Canberra is curated by Sioux Garside founding Director of the Campbelltown Art Gallery and previously Director of the Sydney University Art Gallery.
+This touring exhibition from Drill Hall Gallery, Canberra is curated by Sioux Garside founding Director of the Campbelltown Art Gallery and previously Senior Curator of the Sydney University Art Gallery.